 Port and brandy (rhymes 'Randy') are traditionally consumed at Christmas and used to be a popular British pub combo.
 I've used maple syrup in place of brown sugar syrup to lightly sweeten this festive after dinner combo.
 The Sazerac was the inspiration for the choice of bitters and use of absinthe.

-I created this 'Winter Season' drink for Laurent-Perrier.
-The rich wintery flavours of sloe gin and honey are balanced by lemon juice with clove providing seasonal spice and rosé champagne lifting and refreshing.
+Rich wintery flavours of sloe gin and honey are balanced by lemon juice with clove providing seasonal spice and rosé champagne invigorating and refreshing.